Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 * (optional) `block_until_all_global_resources_loaded` will block the node from entering ready state until all Docker images are loaded.
 This defaults to `true`.
-* (optional) `ssh_docker_tunnel` is the property for creating a user to accomodate SSH tunneling to the Docker Host on compute nodes.
-If this property is absent, then SSH tunnel creation is skipped.
+* (optional) `ssh` is the property for creating a user to accomodate SSH sessions to compute nodes.
+If this property is absent, then an SSH user is not created with pool creation.
   * `username` is the user to create on the compute nodes.
   * `expiry_days` is the number of days from now for the account on the compute nodes to expire.
 The default is 7 days from invocation time.
   * `ssh_public_key` is the path to an existing ssh public key to use.
 If not specified, a public/private key pair will be automatically generated only only Linux.
-If this is `null` or not specified on Windows, SSH tunnel creation will be disabled.
+If this is `null` or not specified on Windows, the SSH user is not created.
-  * `generate_tunnel_script` property directs script to generate an SSH tunnel script for use with the compute nodes in the pool.
+  * `generate_tunnel_script` property directs script to generate an SSH tunnel script that can be used to connect to the remote Docker engine running on a compute node.
+  * (experimental) `hpn_server_swap` property enables an OpenSSH server with [HPN patches](http://www.psc.edu/index.php/hpn-ssh) to be swapped with the standard distribution OpenSSH server.
+This is not supported on all Linux distributions and may be force disabled.
 * (required for N-Series VM instances) `gpu` property defines additional information for nVidia GPU-enabled VMs:
   * `nvidia_driver` property contains the following required members: